mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

     baz d = …
 ```

-Passing and indexing is not free—it makes your program slower.
+Passing and indexing are not free—they make your program slower.
 At the same
-time it is not possible to run a polymorphic function without fixing its
+time, it is not possible to run a polymorphic function without fixing its
 types.
-If so, it should be possible for GHC to figure out which
+Given that, it should be possible for GHC to figure out which
-implementation should be used in every place and speed up things
+implementation should be used in each place and speed things up
 considerably.
 When we turn a polymorphic function into one specialized for
-concrete type(s), we do specializing.
+concrete type(s), we are doing specializing.

 Syntactically, a `SPECIALIZE` pragma can be put anywhere its type signature
 can be put: